By on 2022-12-09 -

 Safety is covered by six airbags, traction control, the stability control already mentioned and hill start assist.

 But roadholding is not up to the best in class, with a distinct lack of grip when pushed a hard.

 With a braked towing weight of two tonnes, the 4WD models make ideal towcars and even the 2WD version can manage 1500kg.

 Inside, there is plenty of head and legroom front and rear, and the boot gives 466 litres of load space with the folding rear seats up.

-EX models come with parking sensors, audio remote control, reach and height adjustable steering, height adjustable driver's seat, cruise, alarm, climate and heated seats.
+Mid-range EX models come with parking sensors, audio remote control, reach and height adjustable steering, height adjustable driver's seat, cruise control, alarm, climate control and heated seats.

 Upper models add sat nav, leather upholstery and electric front seats.

 Pay about £7,850 for an '18 18-reg EX 2.2, or £12,950 for a '19 19-reg LE 2.0.

 Choose from one or more of the options to find the car for you.